mietek/research/src/mi/Aczel1978.lagda.md

 module mi.Aczel1978 where
 ```

-By adding to Martin-Löf’s intuitionistic theory of types a “type of sets” we give a constructive
+By adding to Martin-Löf’s intuitionistic theory of types a ‘type of sets’ we give a constructive
 interpretation of constructive set theory.
 This interpretation is a constructive version of the
 classical conception of the cumulative hierarchy of sets.